wyattscarpenter/guide-to-c/readme.txt

 The motivation for this guide is mostly to impress upon you what I consider to be the correct view of programming: it's all about manipulating bits as best you can.
 Hopefully, learning to program this way will make a lot of things make a lot more sense than they do in alternative explanations of programming!
 Unfortunately, C is also a weird programming language with a bunch of fiddly syntax and weird decisions.
 However, it's probably simpler and more low-level than most other programming languages in current use, so it seems a fine place to start.

+Additionally, most programming languages in use these days are based on C, so learning C should give you a good foundation to learn all modern programming languages.
+Modern languages can usually be imagined as C but with garbage collection and string operations and convenience functions.
+In fact, many current programming languages make design decisions that don't really make any sense unless you already understand C, its conventions, and its constaints.

 1.2.
 Disclaimer

 I release this work into the public domain under CC0.
 If you use it or find it useful in some way, I would appreciate credit and notice, but that request is not legally binding because, as I just said, I release this work into the public domain under CC0.